 When to Use the Butterfly Stitch

 This is a great stitch to add a little decoration to a baby blanket or a ladies scarf.

-Rows 1, 3, 5, 7 and 9: Knit 2. *Move yarn to front of work, slip 5 stitches, move yarn to back, knit 5 stitches.
+- Rows 1, 3, 5, 7, 9: Knit 2. *Move yarn to the front of the work, slip 5 stitches, move yarn to back, knit 5 stitches.
 Repeat from *, end last repeat with knit 2.

 - Row 10: Purl 4. *Pick up loose strands with the right-hand needle, slip strands onto left-hand needle and purl together with the next stitch, purl 9.
 Repeat from *, end purl 4.

 - Rows 11, 13, 15, 17, 19: Knit 7. *Move yarn to the front of the work, slip 5 stitches, move yarn to back, knit 5.
 Repeat from *, end last repeat with knit 7.